Events & Programs

 Breakfast on the marsh

 Each month at 8:30am - Well-seasoned nature lovers (50+), join us for a nature presentation.
-Please register at least 24 hours in advance by clicking the link under each event.
 Feel free to contact Aly Munger at a.munger@lrwp.org, or by calling 260-387-0399 with any questions.

 (8211 W Jefferson Blvd, Fort Wayne, IN 46804)